 4. Walking reduces stress and tension

-Research says even a stroll at a comfortable pace can relieve tension and promote stress-relieving benefits.
+Nonetheless, research says even a stroll at a comfortable pace can relieve tension and promote stress-relieving benefits.

 In a study to determine the effects of exercise on mood, participants were randomly selected to walk, meditate, or sit for ten minutes.
 Based on the findings, brisk walking and meditation improved mood compared to the sitting group.